NayanaBharadwaj/mindmapme/README.md

 ## Architecture

-MindMapMe uses a Retrieval-Augmented Generation (RAG) pipeline.
+MindMapMe implements a Retrieval-Augmented Generation (RAG) pipeline.

-Documents are converted into structured mind map nodes and embedded using OpenAI embeddings.
+Documents are transformed into structured mind map nodes and embedded using OpenAI embeddings.

-User queries are embedded and matched against node embeddings using pgvector similarity search.
+When a user submits a query:

+1. The query is converted into an embedding
+2. pgvector performs similarity search across node embeddings
-The most relevant nodes are retrieved and used as context for LLM responses, enabling evidence-backed answers and explainable reasoning.
+3. The most relevant nodes are retrieved
+4. Retrieved context is provided to the language model

+This enables:

+- semantic search across ideas
+- explainable AI responses
+- evidence-backed answers

 ## Privacy Model

 Each mind map is associated with an OwnerKey to ensure user-scoped access.

 Users can: